 5. You’ve noticed that your energy bills are getting higher.
 If you notice that your heating or cooling bills from this most recent summer or winter were inexplicably higher than in prior years, this may be due to your windows no longer being up to the task of keeping the heat in during the winter and keeping cold air in during the summer: Your heater or air conditioner had to work for longer periods of time to regulate your home’s temperature, and older windows are a likely culprit.

 6. You’ve noticed that your window frames have started to warp.
 In addition to not looking attractive, warped frames will exacerbate the other issues that we’ve mentioned, and are a good reason for you to get new windows as soon as possible.

-Perhaps you’re thinking about selling your home and wonder whether vinyl is going to be extinct as a window material in a few years and so whether homebuyers will be less interested in your home if it has vinyl windows, even though they are brand-new?
+Perhaps you’re thinking about selling your home and wonder what window material will be available in a few years.
+Or maybe you’re wondering if homebuyers will be less interested in your home if it has a certain window type, even if those windows are brand new.

-You might be asking, “What is fiberglass, anyway, and what’s so great about it?”
+Fiberglass is another common window material.
 Fiberglass is made of a thermoset resin, which is a combination of resin and liquified glass fibers.
-Before we tell you why it’s a great choice for your windows, we’ll get this out of the way: You’re going to pay more for fiberglass than for just about any other window material including aluminum, vinyl, or clad-wood, which has the look of wood without the associated higher cost.
-But we’ll also explain why it’s worth every penny.
+You’re going to pay more for fiberglass than for just about any other window material including aluminum, vinyl, or clad-wood, which has the look of wood without the associated higher cost.

 Because fiberglass contains glass, it will expand and contract in the same manner that the window glass will, lessening the likelihood of another common problem we’ve mentioned: seal failure.